TrynkaLab/tglow-r/README.md

 ## On Sanger farm22 - latest dev version

 If using R from the headnode or jammy64 you should be able to install directly through gitlab, using the cloned repo or using the latest code from `/software/teamtrynka/installs/tglow-r-core`.

 If using Rstudio server, the install can be a bit funky, and the following workarround works by copying the repo to a local temp, and building from there into a local tmp library inside the container.
+Alternatively you can ofcourse install into your personal library as well prior to launching Rstuio Sever and provide that in RStudio start, but this is a bit annoying for development, as you would need to re-start when re-installing.

 ```
 module load HGI/softpack/groups/cell_activation_tc/tglow-r/5